ioos/catalog/_pages/registry/waf_scripting.md

 ## ERDDAP Example Scripts ##
 ERDDAP includes a native WAF capability.
 Appending the path /metadata/iso19115/xml/ to an ERDDAP installation will display the WAF.
-Presently, this type of WAF is not able to be harvested into the Registry unfortunately.
-This may change in the future, but at the time of writing an ERDDAP provider must create a standard web server-hosted WAF for the Registry to harvest.
+The Harvest Registry has been extended to be able to harvest directly from an ERDDAP WAF.
+In the 'New Harvest' dialog box select 'ERDDAP WAF' as the Harvest Type to properly configure the harvest.

-Below are some example ERDDAP native WAFs:
+Below are some example ERDDAP native WAFs harvested by the Catalog:

 - Glider DAC: [https://data.ioos.us/gliders/erddap/metadata/iso19115/xml/](https://data.ioos.us/gliders/erddap/metadata/iso19115/xml/)
 - CO-OPS: [http://opendap.co-ops.nos.noaa.gov/erddap/metadata/iso19115/xml/](http://opendap.co-ops.nos.noaa.gov/erddap/metadata/iso19115/xml/)

 ### Glider DAC ###
+If for some reason you prefer to not harvest from an ERDDAP WAF directly, the contents can always be copied to a standard WAF via script.

 The IOOS Glider DAC uses a simple Python script to scrape their ERDDAP server and output a metadata WAF.
 The script linked below includes code to query both THREDDS and ERDDAP servers, with a single resulting WAF.
 The ERDDAP approach could be applied for other use cases independent of the THREDDS